 Although Colonel By had problems with several of his contractors, he also worked with some of the best.
 Five of these were Robert Drummond, Thomas McKay, John Redpath, Andrew White and Thomas Phillips.
 The latter four contractors entered into a partnership for their work on the Rideau, pooling their financial resources and splitting the profits four ways.
 All four had prior canal building experience, working on the first Lachine canal.
 Their work on the Rideau was exceptional and By had nothing but high praise for these men.

 The main task given to Redpath was the daunting job of the construction of the dam at Jones Falls.
 He is perhaps best known today for "Redpath Sugar" which got its start as the largest sugar refinery in Montreal, built by Redpath in 1854.
 McKay started work on the Rideau by constructing the stone arches for the Union Bridge, the first bridge linking Upper and Lower Canada.
 He then went on to construct the magnificent flight of eight locks at Ottawa.
 After his work on the Rideau he stayed in Bytown, building a house for himself, Rideau Hall, now the Governor General for Canada's home.
 He built the first courthouse in Bytown as well as several mills.
-Drummond constructed the locks at Kingston Mills and also those at Upper and Lower Brewers Mills after the first contractor failed and also at Davis' Rapids, in partnership with John Haggart, after the first contractor there also failed.
+Robert Drummond constructed the locks at Kingston Mills.
+He also completed the locks at Upper and Lower Brewers Mills after the first contractor failed and also at Davis' Rapids, in partnership with John Haggart, after the first contractor there also failed.
 White and Phillips worked on several of the locks, including the dam and locks at Long Island.

 The Triumph and Failure